NakWarsi/C_Program/README.md

 # C_Program
-this is the only prectice programmes
+these are the only prectice programmes